What is influencer marketing? Complete guide for 2025

 Why is influencer marketing effective?

-Influencer marketing works because it builds on established trust.
-When someone you follow and respect recommends a product, you’re more likely to trust that recommendation than a direct advertisement.
-It also provides social proof and reaches highly-targeted audiences who are already interested in your niche.
+People trust recommendations from creators they follow more than brand advertisements.
+When someone you respect promotes a product, you pay attention.
+It also provides social proof and reaches audiences who are already interested in your niche.

 What types of influencers should I work with?